mitthrawnuruodo/movies-node/README.md

         if (path === "/") {
             sendData (res, "Use endpoints GET /list or POST /add");
         } else if (path === "/list") {
+            // Find and list all movies
             sendData (res, "Will list all movies");
         } else if (path === "/add") {
+            // Check POST data and use update one
+            // with upstream set to true
+            // to insert (or update) movie
             let method = req.method;
             if (method === "POST" || method === "PUT") {
                 sendData (res, "Will add movie, if data object is posted correctly");